 Fifth grade at Ada Christian is faith-filled, fun, and is all around fantastic!
-We work hard academically, studying new concepts in math and science, learning how to be better writers.
-We promote a strong community by having T-time (our chapel time) and various off-site camps.
+We work hard academically... studying new concepts in math and science, learning how to be better writers, but we also play hard.
+Some highlights are Goat Duty, T-Time (our chapel), Survival Camp, SEED Market, Spring Camp, and Gospel Theater.
 We strive to build and strengthen relationships between teacher and student, with peers and, more importantly, with God.

 Fifth graders at Ada Christian School use and develop scientific models on both a large and small scale.
 From the solar system to particles inside mixtures and solutions, students investigate the intricacies of God’s creation.
 A large portion of the year is spent studying the relationships between Earth’s many living things.

 In math we cover seven key units that will help students build a strong foundation for upcoming math courses.
 The general units that we do cover are Place Value, Division, Decimals, Fractions, Expressions & Patterns, Problem Solving, and Geometry & Measurement.

 We spend special time helping students grow in their ability to solve multi-step problems.
 We show and encourage the process of problem solving and mathematical thinking.
 These skills are foundational for them as they continue to grow in their math abilities.

 - Continue to strengthen reading comprehension skills through reading to self, teacher read-alouds, and reading units